 Foot Care for the Person with Diabetes

-- Where a patient has diabetes, what pathophysiological changes can be expected in the lower limbs?
+- When a patient has diabetes, what pathophysiological changes can be expected in the lower limbs?

-- Guidelines for assessing, managing and monitoring a person's diabetic foot
+- What are the Guidelines for assessing, managing, and monitoring a person's diabetic foot?

 - Why does diabetes trigger intractable problems such as peripheral neuropathy and what are the signs and symptoms?

-- Role of the podiatrist and other relevant team members
+- What is the role of the podiatrist and other relevant team members?

 12:30pm - Lunch Break and Networking